merrillrudd/ADMB_course/README.md

 # ADMB for fisheries stock assessment development and application

-### Developed for the Alaska Department of Fish and Game, Juneau, AK
+### Alaska Department of Fish and Game, Juneau, AK
 ### March 13-16, 2018

 #### Course outline

 Day 1

-* Introduction to ADMB
+* Introduction to ADMB and statistical overview

-* Statistical background

-* ADMB approach and syntax
+* ADMB approach, syntax, files, and output

-* ADMB files and output
+* ADMB workflow with R

-* Estimation examples (with focus on age-structured model)
+* Visualizing results

+* Example: growth model

 Day 2

-* Using ADMB with R

-* Functions and libraries
+* Overview of age-structured models

+* Example: age-structured model

 * Debugging

-* Model diagnostics

-* Model selection
+* Model diagnostics and selection

-* Visualizing results

 Day 3

-* Simulation
+* Using ADMB for simulation

 * Retrospective analysis

-* Introduction to Git
+* Likelihood profiles and MCMC with ADMB

+Day 4

+* Work with Alaska-specific examples